steverusso/bigtech.fail/website/content/events/patreon-bans-mister-metokur/index.md

 date: 2019-11-21
 title: Patreon Bans Mister Metokur For Showing Footage of Trans Surgeries
 image: /img/people/mister-metokur.jpg
-preview: And Patreon classified that as "hate speech."
+summary: And Patreon classified that as "hate speech."
 Let that sink in
 platforms: [ patreon ]
 tags: [ banned, defunded ]
 sources: